Nanocloud/nanocloud/README.md

 - ldapUrl (defaults to 'ldap://localhost:389')
 - ldapBaseDn (defaults to empty string)
 - ldapDomain (defaults to empty string)
+- ldapDns (defaults to empty string)
+- ldapConnectLogin (defaults to empty string) login to connect virtual machine to ldap controller
+- ldapConnectPassword (defaults to empty string) password to connect virtual machine to ldap controller
+- ldapGroup (default to empty string) ldap user group authorized to connect to machine
-- ldapDefaultGroup (defaults to empty string (no default group)) id of the group users should be attached to automatically
+- defaultGroupLdap (defaults to empty string (no default group)) id of the group users should be attached to automatically

 ## RDP/Guacamole Options